By: Samantha Colome, Lake & Wetland Management

 One strategy to manage such issues is the installation of aerators in stormwater basins to oxygenate and circulate water.
 Aa an aerator moves water around a basin, it prevents the surface water from overheating and forming thermally-stratified layers.
 Such movement combats algae growth and causes nutrients and pollution to precipitate to the bottom, keeping the water column clearer and fresher for fish and other wildlife, including natural predators of midge and mosquito larvae that might otherwise not be able to cope with an un-aerated water body.
 Aerator installation coupled with native littoral wetland plant installation, natural mosquito larvicide application and intelligent lake management can correct a suite of serious issues and make a utilitarian body of water an attractive addition to a community that improves aesthetics and increases property values.

 Lake & Wetland Management is your one-stop shop for all your lake management and aeration needs.
 An industry leader for over 25 years, Lake & Wetland Management expertly installs and maintains a full line of handsome, powerful, top-rated aerators and fountains to enhance your lakes and waterside quality of life.
-Please contact your local Lake & Wetland Management office today for a free survey and custom proposal for a system tailor-made to fit your lifestyle and the individual needs of your waterway.
+Please contact your local Lake & Wetland Management office today at 855-888-5253 for a free survey and custom proposal for a system tailor-made to fit your lifestyle and the individual needs of your waterway.